xmindltd/xmind-generator/README.md

 # xmind-generator

-`xmind-generator` is a javascript module that creates mind maps and generate Xmind files in the same manner as Xmind UI applications.
+`xmind-generator` is a javascript module that creates mind maps and generates Xmind files in the same manner as Xmind UI applications.

 It may be helpful to know a few basic concepts before using this module:<br>
 An Xmind document is structured like a tree.
 The root component is called `Workbook`, which contains several sheets representing mind map panels. `Sheet` contain a `Root Topic` with possibly many child topics, and also that each child topic can be treated like the root of its own children.